Our top pick for

 We're not expecting Capri to pay a dividend over the next 12 months.

 Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while Capri's is 1.8147.
-This would suggest that Capri's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+The market (NYSE average) beta is 1, while Capri's is 2.4488.
+This would suggest that Capri's shares are significantly more volatile than the average for this exchange and represent a higher risk.

 Capri Holdings Limited designs, markets, distributes, and retails branded women's and men's apparel, footwear, and accessories in the United States, Canada, Latin America, Europe, the Middle East, Africa, and Asia.
 The company's Versace segment offers ready-to-wear, accessories, footwear, and home furnishings through a distribution network, including boutiques; and department and specialty stores, as well as through Versace e-commerce sites.
 It also licenses Versace brand name and trademarks to third parties to retail and/or wholesale its products; and has licensing agreements to the manufacture and sale of jeans, fragrances, watches, and eyewear.
 As of March 28, 2020, this segment operated 206 retail stores, including concessions; and 824 wholesale doors.
 Its Jimmy Choo segment sells luxury footwear, handbags, and small leather goods through directly operated Jimmy Choo stores; and Jimmy Choo e-commerce sites.
 It also licenses Jimmy Choo brand name and trademarks to third parties to retail and/or wholesale its products; and has licensing agreements to the manufacture and sale of fragrances, sunglasses, and eyewear.
 This segment operated 226 retail stores, including concessions; and 554 wholesale doors.
 The company's Michael Kors segment offers accessories, footwear, and apparel through retail stores, department stores, specialty stores, and select licensing partners, as well as through Michael Kors e-commerce sites.
 It also licenses Michael Kors brand name and trademarks to third parties to retail and/or wholesale its products; and has licensing agreements to the manufacture and sale of watches, jewelry, fragrances, and eyewear.
 This segment operated 839 retail stores, including concessions; and 2,982 wholesale doors.
 The company was formerly known as Michael Kors Holdings Limited and changed its name to Capri Holdings Limited in December 2018.
 The company was founded in 1981 and is based in London, the United Kingdom.